CS6510-SEA-SP25/t3-cicd/installations.md

 ### 3. CA Certificate

 We are using [Aiven](https://aiven.io/mysql) as the managed service for MySQL.
 As the hosted database is only accessible with SSL, we need a CA certificate file.

-Create a `ca.pem` file at root directory.
+Create a `ca.pem` file and place at the root directory.

 ```text
 -----BEGIN CERTIFICATE-----